 - 1. The Constitutional Court is composed of nine members, who are appointed by the President of the Republic with the consent of the Assembly. - 2.
 Judges are named for nine years without the right to be reelected, among lawyers with high qualifications and with professional work experience of not less than fifteen years. - 3.
 One-third of the composition of the Constitutional Court is renewed every three years, according to the procedure determined by law. - 4.
-The President of the Constitutional Court is appointed for a 3-year term from the ranks of its members by the President of the Republic with the consent of the Assembly.

-5. A judge of the Constitutional Court continues in office until the appointment of his successor.
+The President of the Constitutional Court is appointed for a 3-year term from the ranks of its members by the President of the Republic with the consent of the Assembly. - 5.
+A judge of the Constitutional Court continues in office until the appointment of his successor.

-A judge of the Constitutional Court cannot be criminally prosecuted without the consent of the Constitutional Court.
-A judge of the Constitutional Court can be detained or arrested only if apprehended while committing a crime or immediately after its commission.
-The competent organ notifies the Constitutional Court immediately.
-If the Constitutional Court does not give its consent within 24 hours to bring the arrested judge to court, the competent organ is obliged to release him.
+A judge of the Constitutional Court enjoys immunity for opinions expressed and decisions taken in the exercise of his functions.
+A judge of the Constitutional Court cannot be arrested or have his liberty taken away in any form nor may a personal search or a search of the residence be exercised against him without the authorization of the court itself, except if he is apprehended during or immediately after the commission of a crime.
+In that case, the General Prosecutor immediately informs the Constitutional Court.
+When the Constitutional Court does not give consent within 24 hours to bring the arrested judge to court, the competent organ is obliged to release him.